Kadazan-Dusun: Harvest Festival

 Harvest Festival or Pesta Kaamatan is an annual celebration by the people of Kadazandusun in Sabah.
 It is a one-month celebration starting from 1 to 31 May.
 In modern-day of Kaamatan Festival celebration, 30 and 31 May are the climax dates for the state-level celebration that happens at the place of the yearly Kaamatan Festival host.
 Today's Kaamatan celebration is very synonymous with beauty pageant competition known as Unduk Ngadau, a singing competition known as Sugandoi, Tamu, non-halal food and beverages stalls, and handicraft arts and cultural performances in traditional houses.

 During the old days, Kaamatan was celebrated to give thanks to ancient God and rice spirits for the bountiful harvesting to ensure continuous paddy yield for the next paddy plantation season.
-Nowadays, the majority of the Kadazan-dusun people have embraced Christianity and Islam.
+Nowadays, the majority of the Kadazandusun people have embraced Christianity and Islam.
 Although the Kaamatan is still celebrated as an annual tradition, it is no longer celebrated for the purpose to meet the demands of the ancestral spiritual traditions and customs, but rather in honouring the customs and traditions of the ancestors.
 Today, Kaamatan is more symbolic as a reunion time with family and loved ones.
 Domestically, modern Kaamatan is celebrated as per individual personal aspiration with the option of whether or not to serve the Kadazandusun traditional food and drinks which are mostly non-halal.